microprediction/microactors/README.md

-# This repository
+## This repository

-Now, about this repo.
+Now, back to this repo.

-It's minimalist and simple.
+ - It's minimalist and simple.

-It shows you how to make predictions using Github actions.
+ - It shows you how to make predictions using Github actions.

-It fits z-streams only.
+ - It fits z-streams only.

+That's all.

 ## Aside: What are z-streams?